mattheww/gomill/gomill_docs/ascii_boards.rst

    :rtype: string

-   Returns an ASCII diagram of the position on the :class:`~gomill.boards.Board` *board*.
+   Returns an ASCII diagram of the position on the :class:`.Board` *board*.

    The returned string does not end with a newline.